AK-124/LeafGrowAssessment/NumericalInputChecking/README.md

 #NOTE:
 1. All test cases are given in one TestCasesForInputComponent.spec.js FILE.
 2. There are 7 test cases and all test steps were intended to be written in separate.js files
-3. But there was some error occuring with the assertion while using the similar test steps.
+3. But there was some error occurring with the assertion while using the similar test steps.
 4. Due to time constraint, I added different test cases with their test steps in one file.